ooni/spec/nettests/ts-017-web-connectivity.md

 #### The connectivity step

-The classic algorithm then performs a "connectivity" step.
 The objectives of this step are the following:

 1. to discover IP addresses for the domain in the input URL using a specific resolver (typically, the "system" resolver using `getaddrinfo` on Unix, so that we